j50n/deno-proc/README.md

 # proc

-An easy way to run processes like a shell script in Deno.
+An easy way to run processes like a shell script - in Deno.

-`proc` lets me write process-handling code in readable, idiomatic Typescript using `async/await` and `AsyncIterator` promisy goodness.
+`proc` lets you write process-handling code in readable, idiomatic Typescript using `async/await` and `AsyncIterator` promisy goodness.
+It provides a variety of powerful and flexible input and output handlers, making using processes comfortable and intuitive.
+And `proc` handles closing and shutting down process-related resources in a sane manner - because you have enough to worry about, right?

 ## Documentation